Updated May 16, 2023

 Let us consider the following examples by using the function TRUNCATE() in MySQL:

 1. MySQL TRUNCATE() Function with Positive Decimal Places Number

 Suppose we take the below query statement to perform the TRUNCATE() function execution:

 SELECT TRUNCATE(2.444, 1);

-Here, we see that since the second argument i.e. a number of decimal places is 1, so the TRUNCATE() function generates the value with only one decimal point.
+Here, we see that since the second argument, i.e., a number of decimal places, is 1, the TRUNCATE() function generates the value with only one decimal point.

 2. MySQL TRUNCATE() function with Negative Decimal Places Number

-The below SQL statement shows how to add the TRUNCATE() function has a negative number of decimal positions.
+The SQL statement below shows how to add the TRUNCATE() function with a negative number of decimal positions.

 The SQL query is: